acrosman/salesforce_data_generator/README.md

 Currently this tool does not make any changes to the org, but it is still best to use it with a sandbox or developer org as it is largely an experimental tool.

+### Debugging in VSCode

+VSCode's default debug console is not designed to handle interactive applications like this one.
+Instead you need to switch the debugger to use either an extern terminal or the integrated terminal.
+In your `launch.json` file add:  `"console": "integratedTerminal"` to the configuration section.

 ## Running Commands

 At the moment this tool just pulls information from metadata to get object descriptions (hopefully that will change soon).
 To run the app run: `node index.js` from the project root.
 You will be asked for your username, and password with security token (the expected value here is the two concatiated).
 From there the interface will ask any additional questions to run further commands.